ianyepan/top-70-leetcode-questions/README.md

 The following curated list is ordered by topics.
 Clicking on the **question title** takes you to the corresponding LeetCode submission page.
-Clicking on each **Answer** takes you to my C++ solution with a markdown file explaining my thought process.
+Clicking on each **Answer** takes you to a short markdown file explaining my thought process, and an attached **C++ program that is guaranteed to be correct on the LeetCode platform**.

 P.s.
 Safely ignore the "Status".
 It's for my personal use.